 Farrington Gurney Parish Council

-Farrington Gurney Parish Council has nine elected Parish Councillors and meets every month in the Memorial Hall for a general meeting.
+Farrington Gurney Parish Council has eight elected Parish Councillors and meets every month in the Memorial Hall for a general meeting.
 Members of the public are welcome and encouraged to attend.

 Any general correspondence for the Parish Council should be sent to the Parish Clerk in advance of the meeting.